syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Changing orientation

 Progressbar allows to change the orientation of text.
-Below is the list of orientation options available.
+Progressbar contains the following list of orientation options:

 <table>
 <tr>